tomarra/laptopsetup/README.md

    * Setup Google Accounts (don't use local accounts)
 * Kaleidoscope
    * Launch and apply license
+* Logi Options
+   * Launch, sign in to account
 * Magnet
    * Launch and set to launch at login
 * Microsoft Office Apps